-The goal of this Storm Water Management Plan (SWMP) is to establish the framework and goals that will direct stormwater management for Washington City.
-The City has developed three overall Storm Water Management Program goals.
+The goal of this Stormwater Management Program (SWMP) is to establish the framework and goals that will direct stormwater management for Washington City.
+The City has developed three overall SWMP goals.
 The goals extend from preventing pollutants in new and existing development runoff to preventing the loss of water quality in recreational water sources and habitat.
 The overall long-term goals for this SWMP are:

-- Preserve and maintain surface waters, wetlands, and riparian areas as a functional and ascetically pleasing for people, fish, and wildlife. - ▶ Educate industries, businesses, and citizens on the need for water quality protection. - Provide guidelines and regulations for the development and general community to facilitate preserving stormwater quality.
+- Preserve and maintain surface waters, wetlands, and riparian areas as a functional and aesthetically pleasing for people, fish, and wildlife. - Educate industries, businesses, and citizens on the need for water quality protection. - Provide guidelines and regulations for the development and general community to facilitate preserving stormwater quality.